Search on this blog

 Grete Jalk

-A trailblazer in furniture design, Jalk’s work was characterized by its organic forms and modernist sensibilities.
-Her laminated teak “GJ Chair” stands out for its intricate form and elegance.
+A leader in furniture design, Jalk’s work was known for its natural shapes and modern style.
+Her laminated teak “GJ Chair” is famous for its detailed form and elegance.

 Grete Jalk's wooden GJ Chair.